AdamWilsonLabEDU/SpatialDataScience/docs/presentations/day_12_help.md

   # Whatever you want
   }
   ```
-4. Use the Console (lower left) for testing, quick plots, temporary things.
+4. Use the console (lower left) for testing, quick plots, temporary things.
 5. Never do something important in the console without putting it in the script.

-## Grandma's Recipe Book

->* Grandma writes the recipe for our favorite chocolate chip cookies
->* We make a batch and they come out awful!
->* Grandma says, "Well you didn't add the sugar, of course you need about 2 cups of sugar!"
->* No sugar included in the recipe

->* Always, always, always think about the 'flow' of the script..

 # Asking for help

 ## R's Community

-R has a large and generous community of users, don't make them angry.
+R has a large and generous community of users, help them help you.

 ## "Issue" posted on tidyr's github page:
 [Separate() causes R to crash with fatal error](https://github.com/tidyverse/tidyr/issues/297)